-This year the City continues its partnership with several members within the Housing Task force across the spectrum to propose activities that are both short and long-term to assist the homeless population.
+This year the City has created a viable partnership with several members within the Housing Task force across the spectrum to discuss possible short and long-term goals to assist the homeless population.
 Currently, the City refers persons requiring emergency shelter and transitional housing to the Senator Philip D. Lewis Center.
 To assist individuals who are homeless in Palm Beach County through outreach, assessment, and housing.
 Services are prioritized to the most vulnerable homeless persons.
 Palm Beach County is transitioning services towards a Housing First philosophy in its practices.